 A major release includes essential innovations of a product or software, e.g. functional areas that are supported for the first time, such as the traceability of requirements or the visualisation of goals in a goal diagram in a requirements engineering tool.
 Such functional innovations are often accompanied by changes to the system or software architecture.
-In addition, a major release also replaces minor releases and hotfixes that have been made available since the last major release was released.
+In addition, a major release also replaces minor one and hotfixes that have been made available since the last major release was released.

 - minor release